ccjmne/blog/content/posts/intralinear-partitioning/01-intralinear-partitioning-intro.md

 you're indeed making valid arguments... in disfavour of generic auto-formatters and misguided stylistic linting tools!

-Here's the whole truth:

-### You have time for this
+   **You have time for this.**<br>
    If you're making adept, skilful contributions to meaningful software, you're meant to be spending your time investigating and exploring.
-Jotting down legible documents that procure workable instructions to the machine, any fool can do: every fool does.
+Jotting down semi-legible documents that procure workable instructions to the machine, any fool can do: every fool does.
 If you're tasked with authoring code, you're assumed to have mastered the putting-text-together aspect of it already: [we are typists first](https://blog.codinghorror.com/we-are-typists-first-programmers-second/).

-### Use tools that help
+   **Use tools that help.**<br>
    If your tools are either not assisting or outright hindering you in some aspects of your goals, *do not blame or forsake the goal*.
-You may simply need—or get!—to use them differently.
+You may simply need to (or get to!) use them differently.

    If you find neat documents desirable but the baseline auto-formatter will squash your style, it may be time to ask yourself whether you and your team are